sa2c/mpi-2021-02-22/index.md

   <h3>MPI Worshop Requirements </h3>

   <p>
-    OpenMPI is an open source implementation of the MPI standard.
+    Open MPI is an open source implementation of the MPI standard.
     It is widely available and straightforward to install on most systems.
     However, when using using Visual Studio on Windows, it is easier to install and use the Microsoft implementation of MPI.